A few phone calls and it’s on, we are going back to Spain.

-Nexr day we were greeted by awsome blue skies as we headed downhill for almost 30km, until we hit Huesca which, an effort which it seems deserves a coffee, can’t argue with that.
+Next day we were greeted by awesome blue skies as we headed downhill for almost 30km, until we hit Huesca which, an effort which it seems deserves a coffee, can’t argue with that.
 There is a really nice cafe overlooking the town square.

 The day continues to roll up and down some strong climbs until we cross the dam at Yaso, then take a steady climb to Bierge for a picnic lunch, joined by several thousand equally hungry ants.

-The town was stunning and a few if us had a good walk round before we settled for food in the main street, soaking up the evening sun.
+The town was stunning and a few of us had a good walk round before we settled for food in the main street, soaking up the evening sun.

 We hit the road before 09:00 today and there was a chill in the air.
-I stopped half way down the descent as the front end of my bike had a wobble.
-When I stopped I realised the bike was fine, I had the wobble.
+I stopped halfway down the descent as the front end of my bike had a wobble.
+When I stopped, I realised the bike was fine, it was me wobbling.
 It was so cold at that speed I was shivering enough to shake the bars.